Informatievlaanderen/Data.Vlaanderen.be/config/README.md

   "publicationpoints" : ["dev"],        -- The directories from which the publication points are to be published
                                         -- For a suggested organisation and usage see below in the Editors section.
   "generatedrepository" : {             -- The target repository to which the toolchain will write its generated artifacts
-	  "organisation": "GitHubOrganisation",                -- the organisation in github "repository" : "GeneratedRepository",  -- the repository in the organisation "private" : true                          -- whether or not the repository is private.
+	  "organisation": "GitHubOrganisation",       -- the organisation in github "repository" : "GeneratedRepository",       -- the repository in the organisation "private" : true,                           -- whether or not the repository is private.
+	  "gitEmail" : "toolchain@dev.specs.org",     -- The email of the git user that commits the change to the generated repository.
+Example "info@data.specs.org"
+	  "gitUser" : "toolchain"                     -- The user name of the git user that commits the change to the generated repository Example "Circle CI Builder"
   },
   "toolchainversion" : "3",             -- The toolchain version that is deployed, only adapt in case of toolchain management "toolchain" : {